rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/pkinit_login.md

-## Description
+## Vulnerable Application
 This module uses a pfx certificate file to acquire a TGT using the PKINIT protocol.
 A successful login will store the TGT for use with other modules.

 ## Options